SadiqAli-Syed/WorldTravelTracker/README.md

 run server on localhost:3000 by using -'Node index.js' or 'Nodemon index.js' and things should go Fine!

-if anything goes south and it does not work, Be a nice Developer that you are and try to solve it yourself,because
-"IT WORKS ON MY MACHINE:)"
+if anything goes south and it does not work, Be a nice Developer that you are and try to solve it yourself, maybe check dependencies/resources idk, because "IT WORKS ON MY MACHINE:) "